- Contact Us

 Mark grew up on Mount Desert Island, Maine as part of the Jackson Laboratory community.
 The son of a molecular biologist and biochemist, he also followed the path to becoming a scientist, receiving a BS in Environmental Science from the University of Notre Dame and an MS in Watershed Science from Colorado State University.
 He has provided research & development, strategic planning, capital campaigns, and business development to numerous startups and young companies.
 Read More...

-Sophie joined the TSRC staff in summer of 2013, happily helping with all aspects of operations and logistics.
+Sophie joined the TSRC staff in summer of 2013, assisting with all aspects of operations and logistics.
+Quickly her creative skills were recognized and employed in PowerPoint presentations, social media, 4th of July Parade participation, signage, and much more.
 A graduate of Telluride High School, Sophie now spends most of her time as a Rhode Island School of Design student, majoring in industrial design with a minor in sustainability.
-She brings her honed skills in art and math to the organization, ably assisting Nana in all manner of projects.
+She brings her honed skills in art and math to the organization, ably assisting in all manner of projects.
 She spent most of her childhood on a farm in the mountains of Washington State where she skied and raised pigs.

 Kole Shugars, Staff